 I haven’t seen anything similar before or after that.
 These works reminded me of frescoes made in a modern but completely unexpected style.

 I must say that I was not there by chance.
-At that time, I was working on a photo project about artists who began their career with the start of Perestroika.
+At that time, I was working on a photo project about artists who began their careers with the start of Perestroika.

 The art group Iskusstvo ili Smert was one of the most provocative and outstanding art movements during that period.
 Having existed until the mid-90s, the group broke up, and then each of the participants launched their separate careers.